tmlui1998/ms-sofc-oxidation-electrochemistry-model/README.md

 The electronic potential is fixed at the fuel-side collector reference.
 The ionic/electrolyte-side potential is fixed at the air-side collector reference.

-## Numerical method

-The governing equations are solved using the finite-element method in DOLFINx/FEniCSx.

-The code writes the weak forms in UFL and solves the resulting linear systems using PETSc.
-Scalar transport is used for gas species and metal fraction.
-Separate finite-element solves are used for pressure, temperature, electronic potential, and ionic potential.

-Additional projection steps are used to store velocity, electronic current density, ionic current density, and current magnitudes for visualization in ParaView.

-## Time-stepping sequence

-At each time step, the model performs the following operations:

-1. Update material properties from the current metal fraction.
-2. Solve Darcy pressure and compute gas velocity.
-3. Update effective gas diffusivities.
-4. Compute metal oxidation rate.
-5. Map AFL and CFL values between fuel and air submeshes.
-6. Compute local Nernst voltage, activation overpotential, and current density.
-7. Build electrochemical source terms for hydrogen, water vapor, and oxygen.
-8. Solve electronic and ionic potential fields.
-9. Solve gas species transport.
-10. Update the metal fraction.
-11. Solve temperature transport.
-12. Write output fields for visualization and diagnostics.

-## Main model output

-The model outputs spatial and time-dependent fields such as:

-- hydrogen concentration,
-- water-vapor concentration,
-- oxygen concentration,
-- temperature,
-- metal fraction,
-- oxidation degree,
-- electronic potential,
-- ionic potential,
-- local Nernst voltage,
-- activation overpotential,
-- local current density,
-- voltage loss indicators,
-- transport degradation indicators.

-The main purpose of these outputs is to show how metal-support oxidation reduces MS-SOFC performance through electronic conductivity loss and porous-transport degradation.